 It has a high level of craftsman ship (i.e. a handcrafted buckle is usually more valuable than a mass-produced one)

 It's made with precious metals or semi-precious materials like polished stones, bone and antler, etc.

-One last consideration before you set a price for your belt buckle is... how will you be selling it.
+One last consideration before you set a price for your belt buckle is... how will you be selling it?
 If you're looking to get your money fast, don't expect top dollar.
 Selling vintage goods online can be like going to a pawn shop.
-If you want to sell something fast—like in a 7-day eBay auction—you probably won't get "retail" prices.
+If you want to sell something fast—like in a 7-day eBay auction—you probably won't get that higher "retail" price.

 The best place to start out when trying to figure out value is by looking at what other people are doing.
 If you follow the steps I've outlined in this article, you should be able to find a similar belt buckle available for sale somewhere online.
 That will give you an idea of the retail value and give you a an idea of what your belt buckle might be worth.

 Trivia, Art History, Film & TV, Americana, Vintage Fashion, Hippies, Pop Culture, Cowboys, more...

 About the Author: